a-flyleaf/ygbtdm/cast/kay-lin.md

 <section markdown="1" id="desc" class="wrap">
 Joce doesn't quite know what to make of Kay Lin; first she sees a sad little girl, but Kay Lin's a med student and rather friendly.
 She doesn't get much less confusing from there.

-Still, Joce can't shake the image of someone who needs help, and Kay Lin seems content to stick around.
+Still, Joce can't shake the image of someone who needs help, and Kay Lin seems content to stick around (albeit with prompting).
 Is this a mistake on both behalves?
 Probably.
 But what *else* are they supposed to do, pretend they never met?
-Good luck with that.
+Ha, good luck with that.
 </section>

 ----